FREQUENTLY ASKED QUESTIONS

 For more specific guidance about what may and may not be appropriate for a particular profession in a particular situation, contact the relevant College.

 For more information, contact your College.

-This guide is a consensus document developed by the Federation of Health Regulatory Colleges of Ontario.
+This guide is a consensus document developed by the Health Profession Regulators of Ontario.
 The Federation comprises the 26 health regulatory colleges that regulate health professionals in Ontario.
 Other stakeholders involved in the development of the guide included the Ontario College of Social Workers and Social Service Workers and the Ontario Hospital Association.
 For questions, contact the relevant college.